MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/attribute-attributegroups-lifecycle.md

 ### Create an attribute group

-To create an attribute group, follow these steps.
+To create an attribute group, follow the steps in this example procedure.

 1. Sign in to Commerce headquarters as a merchandising manager.
 2. Go to **Product information management \> Setup \> Categories and attributes \> Attribute groups**.